 When will voice tweets be available to all?

 Twitter launched voice tweets on 17 June 2020 for "a limited group of people" who use the Twitter app on iPhone.
-Voice tweets are considered an early test for iOS users, so there is no guarantee they will roll out to all Twitter users.
+They've extended to more iOS users since, but not yet for Android users.